Wildcards, by John M. Burns

 Wuthering Heights by John M. Burns

-In 1960 he returned to Britain and began a collaboration with D.C.
+In 1960, Burns returned to Britain and began a collaboration with D.C.
 Thomson (adaptations of novels like 'Wuthering Heights' and 'Great Expectations' in Diana) and Odhams ('Kelpie' in Wham!).

 The Seekers, by John M. Burns

-Later on, he became an artist of daily comics for newspapers.
+Later on, Burns became an artist of daily comics for newspapers.
 His first newspaper strip was 'The Seekers' for The Daily Sketch from 1966 to 1971.
-He took over 'Modesty Blaise' from Enrique Romero, and worked on this strip for The Evening Standard in 1978-79.
+Between 1978 and 1979, he took over 'Modesty Blaise' from Enrique Romero, serialized in The Evening Standard.
 Other newspaper strips include 'Danielle' (Evening News, 1973-74), 'George and Lynne (1977-84), 'Jane' (a reboot of Norman Pett's original series for The Daily Mirror, 1985-1989) and 'Smythie' (Evening News).

 Zetari by J.M.
 Burns